JavaScript is off. Please enable to view full site.

 A worker poses with used batteries for recycling at Akkuser Oy plant in Finland.
 Photo: Paristokierrätys

-Learning from Keijo Norvanto, Finnish Ambassador to Vietnam, will provide valuable lessons that may help promote the Southeast Asian country's green transition and guide its path to obtaining a similar circular economy.
+Learning from Keijo Norvanto, the Finnish Ambassador to Vietnam, will provide valuable lessons to help promote Vietnam's green transition and guide the path to obtaining a similar circular economy.

-Less than 50 years ago, Finland was still considered a poor and isolated country with an average life expectancy of 46.
+In early the 20th century, Finland was still considered a poor and isolated country with an average life expectancy of forty-six.

-Today, the country ranks among the top 50 globally for income and is famous for education and ICT companies like Nokia.
+The country ranked among the top 50 globally for GDP per capita in 2023 and is famous for education and ICT companies like Nokia.

 It is easy to recognize the similarities between Finland and Vietnam, from recently gaining independence, fighting wars to gain autonomy to recognizing their people and spirit as the most valuable assets.